 Some come because it's a regular habit.
 Others come for the spectacle.
-Regardless of reasoning, the secret is out — Playalinda beach is one of Florida's most popular nude beaches.
+Regardless of the reasoning, the secret is out—Playalinda Beach is one of Florida's most popular nude beaches.

 Playalinda is located within the Cape Canaveral National Seashore, right near the Kennedy Space Center.
 It's a federally owned beach known for its great surfing.
 Whether by word of mouth or force of habit, there is a remote stretch of the beach that is also well known as a nude beach.

 Of course, what better way is there to beat Florida's heat than to take it all off.
 Just don't forget to pack your sunblock.

 There are 13 parking areas along the four miles of beach.
 Each parking area has a restroom but there are no shower areas.
 The fun begins at the north end of Lot 13, the last parking area.
 Beaches 1-12 are used for surfing, swimming, sunbathing, and fishing, and beach entrance 13 is the nude section of Playlinda.
 You may spot a random nude bather here and there at beach 11 or 12, but if you're looking to let it all hang out, just head straight to 13 and don't follow the random nude stragglers.
 The beach is hidden behind large sand dunes so you won't see any nude bathers from the parking lot.

 Fun in the (Nude) Sun